-Aglaonema can be grown in just about anywhere in your home or office.
-It tolerates both low and bright light, and does not need natural light to thrive.
-Aglaonema grows well in an office with fluorescent lighting.
+Aglaonema Maria can be grown just about anywhere in your home or office.
+It tolerates both low and bright light and does not need natural light to thrive.
+Aglaonema Marias grow well in environments such as an office with fluorescent lighting.
 Water the plant keeping it evenly moist.
 Fertilize twice a year using a general purpose fertilizer.
 Not for human or animal consumption.
 Also available in 6in premium.

-Palms need filtered light, place near a southeast or west-facing window.
+Neanthabella palms need filtered light, place near a southeast or west-facing window.
 Use a moist, well-drained soil, and water the plant as soon as the soil feels dry just below the surface.
-Be cautious of over-watering your Areca Palm.
+Be cautious of over-watering your Neanthabella Palm.
 Use a container with functioning drain holes, remove any excess water collected in the saucer.
 Fertilize lightly from late winter through early fall.
-Areca palms prefer a temperature of 65 to 70 degrees Fahrenheit at night and between 75 and 85 degrees during the day.
+Neanthabella palms prefer a temperature of 65 to 70 degrees Fahrenheit at night and between 75 and 85 degrees during the day.

-Croton plants come in many variations all generally seen as houseplants.
-Crotons growing in containers should only be watered when the top of the soil is dry to the touch.
+Croton petras come in many variations all generally seen as houseplants.
+Croton petras growing in containers should only be watered when the top of the soil is dry to the touch.
 This plant likes a warmer climate, so keep away from cold windows and drafts.
 Also available in 6″.

 Dieffenbachias do well as a house plant, thriving year round in room temperatures averaging 65-75 degrees.
 Dieffenbachia plants do not enjoy temperatures below 60 degrees.
 The plant cannot handle full sun but does appreciate good lighting, like you would find in a kitchen.
 Keep the soil moist to the touch.
 Also available in 6″ and 10″.